 - Interim measures, such as rearranging class schedules, extracurricular activities, dinning, and housing options may be taken.

-- No contact orders may be issued to the complainant and the respondent.
+- College issued no contact orders may be issued to the complainant and the respondent.

 Simmons College is committed to responding to reports of sexual misconduct and encourages members of the community to report such incidents without fear of retaliation or intimidation.
 Threats, acts of retaliation, or any act of intimidation that discourages reporting or participating in the investigative and/or disciplinary process will result in immediate disciplinary action.
-Any individual who is threatened should immediately report the concerns to Campus Safety at 617-521-1111 or the Student Life Deputy Title IX Coordinator, Raymond Ou, at 617-521-2125, or e-mail Raymond.Ou@Simmons.edu .
+Any individual who is threatened should immediately report the concerns to Public Safety at 617-521-1111 or Sarah Neill, VP for Student Affairs/Associate Provost and Deputy Title IX Coordinator at 617-521-2123.

 Option 1: Formal Criminal Complaint